product guidelines

 What organic means to us

-A fundamental part of our mission, we strive to ensure many products on our shelves are Certified Organic.
+A fundamental part of our mission, we strive to sell Certified Organic.
 Some exceptions can be made if a company can prove that they are in the midst of becoming certified, that their product is created using organic ingredients or, that they employ organic and sustainable practices, but cannot afford the hefty cost of certification.
 If you see the “Certified Organic” symbol, that item meets USDA standards to be labeled as such.

 Other standards